timrecursify/Astropal/CLOUDFLARE-PAGES-SETUP.md

 - Memory usage optimized for build environment

 ## Important Notes
-1. The build output directory MUST be `apps/web/.next` (not `dist`)
+1. **Build output directory MUST be `/apps/web/.next`** (not `out` or `dist`)
+2. **Framework preset should be `Next.js`** (not static export)
-2. Cache files are automatically cleaned to stay under 25MB limit
+3. Cache files are automatically cleaned to stay under 25MB limit
-3. The build script removes webpack cache files after successful build
+4. The build script removes webpack cache files after successful build
-4. ESLint and TypeScript validation disabled in CI for faster builds
 5. Production deployments should come from the `main` branch
 6. **Set all environment variables** in Cloudflare Pages project settings before deployment
+7. **No additional configuration needed** for Pages Functions - Cloudflare handles it automatically